What Does the P0193 Code Mean?

 Step 3: Locate the Fuel Rail Pressure Sensor

-You would have to remove the engine cover and look for the fuel rail pressure sensor.
-It can be found on the top center of the fuel rail.
+You must remove the engine cover and look for the fuel rail pressure sensor.
+It is located in the top center of the fuel rail.

 Step 4: Remove the Sensor